Qualcomm releases wireless AR glasses

 Smart Viewer features

 From a functional point of view, the glasses must be connected to a smartphone or a computer.
-Indeed, the glasses will only work when connected to another device, i.e. via split processing.
+Indeed, the glasses only work when connected to another device, i.e. via split processing.
 The connection will not be USB-C, however, but wireless, either through Bluetooth or WiFi, which is what makes it different from the previous pair.
 Connectivity is therefore a key factor.
 With the FastConnect 6900 solution, the communication latency between the bezel and the computer, or smartphone, will be equivalent to 3 milliseconds, a very fast delay.

 On the aesthetic side, the Smart Viewer's main asset is that it is relatively light and thin.
 This sleek design gives a fresh look and is the opposite of the massive aesthetics of some AR glasses, aesthetics being an aspect valued by today's users.
 This sleek design is particularly noticeable in the weight of 115 grams, which is a very light and functional pair.

 Google, Meta, Snapchat, Sony...
 Many players are getting into augmented reality by developing their glasses.
-These pairs of glasses are an opportunity for users to live unique immersive experiences, each more realistic than the last.
+These pairs of glasses are then an opportunity for users to live unique immersive experiences, each more realistic than the last.